Sennybridge

-Sennybridge (Pontsenni) is a village in the historic county of Brecknockshire, Wales, now within the unitary authority area of Powys, situated some 42 mi from Cardiff and 31 mi from Swansea.
+Sennybridge (Pontsenni) is a village in Powys, Wales, in the historic county of Brecknockshire, situated some 42 mi from Cardiff and 31 mi from Swansea.
 It lies 9 mi west of Brecon on the A40 trunk road to Llandovery, at the point where the Afon Senni flows into the Usk.
 It is in the community of Maescar.

 Economy

-One of the factors which influenced the growth of Sennybridge was the establishment of the Neath and Brecon Railway which opened a station in the adjoining village of Defynnog in 1867.
+One factor that influenced the growth of Sennybridge was the Neath and Brecon Railway, which opened a station in the adjoining village of Defynnog in 1867.
 The promoter and contractor of the railway, John Dickson, also made a start on constructing a railway north from Sennybridge that would have linked the Neath and Brecon Railway to the Central Wales Line at Llangammarch Wells but work was suspended on his bankruptcy in 1867 and never resumed.
 The partially completed earthworks can still be seen in the countryside north of Sennybridge.

+In an earlier era, in about 1821 the Brecon Forest Tramroad started construction.
+The northern terminus of the route from the Swansea Valley (via Crai) was at Castell-Du Farm at Sennybridge.
+The tramroad, operated by horse-drawn wagons, came down to a loading platform adjacent to the modern A40 road at the west end of the village.
+The modern alignment of the A40 road was only made possible (as a turnpike road) when the bridge across the Senni was built.
+Prior to this, the road west to Llandovery went down to the River Usk and crossed it by the ford at Rhyd y Briw, which must have been subject to the state of the river!
+The ramp down to the ford and the line of the ford across the Usk is still visible.

+The earthworks for the tramroad can be seen on the west side of the road from Defynnog to Crai, although care is needed in the interpretation as some of the earthworks were re-used for the later Neath and Brecon Railway.